 1. A fast combination of punches.

 2. A powerful combination of two people or things.

-This phrase is believed to have originated from the sport of boxing.
-The earliest that I could find this phrase was during the early 1900s.
-For example, in the Oakland Tribune, June 1919, the expression is used within the context of boxing:
+The earliest that I could find of this phrase in writing is during the early 1900s.
+For example, in the Oakland Tribune newspaper, printed June 1919, the expression is used in relation to boxing:

 "The fans will see a big difference in Frankie.
 He is far stronger than he was before going to France,

 and he is hitting much harder.
 He has the old one-two punch down to perfection and he stings every

 By the looks of it, this idiom later began to not only refer to a strong combination of punches in boxing, but also to things or people that are considered to be a strong combination.
 An example of this term being used in such a way, outside the context of boxing, is seen in the Lowell Sun newspaper, 1949: